lambdaseq/relm/README.md

 Creates a new component with the specified initialization and view functions.

+The `init-fn` should take two arguments:
+- `context`: The current global context
+- `args`: Component-specific arguments

+And return the initial state for the component (not a vector of [state, context] as in previous versions).

 ### Message Handling

 Define message handlers using the `relm/transition` multimethod: